 Just keep in mind that your internet connection needs to be fast enough to handle whatever work you’ll be doing online.
 Also, you should have a backup plan for when (not if) your internet service goes out.

 Do you work online in a rural area?
-I’d love to hear from you about your journey with the internet in rural areas.
+I’d love to hear about your journey with internet access in rural areas.

 Personally, I would not choose to live in an area that has bad internet coverage.